garvit-ai/JK_Momentum_Strategy/README.md

 ```
 custom_end_date = pd.to_datetime("2024-12-31")
 ```
-in last seciton running engine
+in last section running engine
 ```
 J_list, K_list = [6], [3]  # Modify these lists as desired
 ```